 2. In a liquid measuring cup, mix coconut oil, essential oils, trace minerals, and water.

 3. Slowly pour the liquids into your food processor while continuing to pulse.
-Mix until smooth.
+Mix until smooth; add more water if necessary to reach desired consistency.

 4. Remove homemade toothpaste from food processor and store in a glass jar with a lid.
 This keeps rather well in a medicine cabinet, although with time the exposure to air may dry it out.
 If it starts drying out before you’ve had the chance to use it, just mix in a bit more water.